Dialpad Powerdialer with Salesforce

 sfdc-powerdialer-article-image-8.png

 Filtering criteria can be any attribute of the object.
-In an example below, the list contains all leads from 'Dialpad' in the state of California.
+In the example below, the list contains all leads from 'Dialpad' in the state of California.

 sfdc-powerdialer-article-image-9.png